JamieHeart/starting-working-out-guide/nutrition-guide.md

 ### Pre-Workout Nutrition
 - Eat 1-3 hours before training
+- **Glycogen focus**: Ensure glycogen stores are topped off for optimal performance
 - Focus on carbohydrates with moderate protein
 - Keep fat and fiber lower to prevent digestive discomfort
+- **Specific recommendations**:
+  - 1-4g carbs per kg bodyweight for strength training
+  - 1-2g carbs per kg bodyweight for cardio/HIIT
 - Example: Oatmeal with banana and a scoop of protein powder

 ### Post-Workout Nutrition
 - Eat within 1-2 hours after training
+- **Glycogen replenishment priority**: This is when your muscles are most receptive to glycogen storage
 - Prioritize protein and carbohydrates
+- **Optimal ratio**: 3:1 or 4:1 carbs to protein for glycogen replenishment
+- **Immediate window (0-30 min)**: 1-1.5g carbs per kg bodyweight
 - Example: Chicken breast with rice and vegetables or protein shake with fruit

 ### Daily Meal Structure